Singapore Online Stock Brokerage Account Fees in 2026

 With so many brokerage accounts to choose from, how do you pick the one that suits your investment needs?
 Here are a few factors that you should consider.

 Fees: Fees can eat into your investment returns.
 Most brokerage providers impose a minimum commission fee, with a few rare exceptions.
-With this minimum fee imposed, it could make more financial sense to be trading a larger amount of money so that the commissions would not take up a significant portion of your capital.
+With this minimum fee imposed, it could make more financial sense to trade a larger amount of money so that the commissions would not take up a significant portion of your capital.
 Do also keep in mind that the fees could differ depending on the market you trade.

 Perks given through promotions: Brokerage providers run promotions from time to time.
 This can come in the form of commission fee waivers, lowered commissions, vouchers and cash rebates.
 You can make the most of commission-free promotions by making more transactions during that period.